Ways to Ease Foot Pain: Prevention & Care

 If you cut your foot or bump your knee, there's no need to guess where the trouble is or how to treat it.

-At first, I'll focus on five most basic tips.
+First, I'll focus on the five most basic tips for chronic foot pain relief.

 Some of them you may know, some may be a bit more surprising.
 Or you could know them all if you've been fighting foot pain for a long time or if you're serious about foot comfort.

 According to the University of Maryland Medical Center, about 75% of Americans will experience foot pain at some point in their lives.
-The pain can range from mild to severe, and it may last a short time or be an ongoing issue.
-Fortunately, many measures can help relieve foot pain.
+Fortunately, many measures can help relieve chronic foot pain.

-The following tips will help you to either reduce foot or heel pain that you already may have developed or they can also help prevent your from having issues develop.
+The following tips will help you to either reduce foot or heel pain that you already may have developed or they can also help prevent you from having issues develop.

-STRETCH! - The most important thing to do to help reduce pain and also prevent pain is to stretch your foot and ankle regularly.
-See the stretching exercises below for some ideas.
-This is the most important one and if you do nothing else then (please!) at least do some streches.
-Preferably regularly.
+The most important thing to do to help reduce pain in aching feet and also prevent pain is to stretch your foot ankle regularly (think foot ankle mobility).
+See the stretching exercises below for some ideas to soothe sore feet and stiff joints.
+This is the most important one and if you do nothing else then (please!) at least do some stretches.
+Preferably regularly, for lasting relief.

 Here are a few basic ones: